 Training & Staging Area for First Responders & Disaster Relief

-The Cow Palace provides a crucial training and staging area for first responders and disaster relief.
-A key component of state and local disaster response plans, it will serve as a command post, field hospital, citizen shelter, and helicopter landing area during major emergencies such as earthquakes.
+Among its many roles, the Cow Palace is a crucial training and staging area for first responders and disaster relief.
+A key component of state and local disaster response plans, it can serve as a command post, field hospital, citizen shelter, and helicopter landing area.

-If there were a disaster today, the Cow Palace could accommodate hundreds of emergency vehicles and provide helicopter landing zones, livestock refuge, and evacuation support and logistics of all kinds.
-No other location in this densely populated urban area has this capability.
+During a major emergency--such as an earthquake--the Cow Palace could accommodate hundreds of emergency vehicles and provide helicopter landing zones, livestock refuge, and evacuation support and logistics of all kinds.
+No other location in the Bay Area has this capability.

 Future Farmers of America (FFA)

-Today the California FFA Association serves over 80,000 student members in over 320 high schools, from urban schools in Los Angeles and the Bay Area to rural schools all across the state.
-In the classroom FFA members learn agricultural science and in some cases trade skills.
+The California FFA Association now serves over 80,000 student members in over 320 high schools, from urban schools in Los Angeles and the Bay Area to rural schools all across the state.
+In the classroom FFA members can learn agricultural science and trade skills.
 Outside the classroom they grow crops, raise livestock, participate in research trials and job shadows, and compete against other FFA members in leadership skills.

-Victorian School of Performing Arts - Living History Centre
+Victorian School of Performing Arts from the Living History Centre

-AIDs LifeCycle: The annual AIDS LifeCycle changes lives by raising funds for lifesaving medical and social services for people living with HIV/AIDS or at risk of infection.
-Over 7 days and 545 miles, riders cycle from the San Francisco Cow Palace to Los Angeles.
+AIDs LifeCycle: The annual AIDS LifeCycle changes lives by raises funds for medical and social services for people living with HIV/AIDS or at risk of infection.
+For 7 days and 545 miles, riders cycle from the San Francisco Cow Palace to Los Angeles.
 The event raises awareness about the ongoing HIV/AIDS epidemic and funds services such as HIV testing, prevention, care, and much more.

 Dreamforce: In 2016 the Cow Palace hosted Dreamforce, a joint event put on by philanthropists Lynne Benioff and her husband, Salesforce founder-DEO Marc Benioff, for the Salesforce concert and Dreamfest charity concert benefitting UCSF Benioff Children's Hospitals.